e2thex/thoughts/docs/The Schematic Approach.md

 ### Consciousness as Reality

 The concept that we call consciousness is reality, or more specifically, each reality is a consciousness.
-While we speak of a Reality (reality prime), each of us does not directly experience it; instead, we each experience our individual reality schema.
+While we speak of a Reality (reality nought or R$_0$), each of us does not directly experience it; instead, we each experience our individual reality schema.

 One way to illuminate that consciousness is our reality schema is to review places where people have described the dissolution of self, or shared consciousness.
 Let us look at 5 examples:
 1.  **Identical twins** who are raised together and live similar lives.